hlilab/T1K/README.md

 In the case of missing alleles or homozygous alleles, the triple (allele, abundance, quality) will be ".
 0 -1" as place holders. **We recommend to ignore alleles with quality less or equal to 0**.
 The last column is the secondary alleles, that meet the abundance filtering critera but filtered by the tie breaking procedure.
 The secondary alleles is "|" separated fields, and each field is separated to three subfields by ";" for allele, abundance and quality.

-The other outputs files are:
+The other output files are:

 * t1k_candidate{_1/_2}.fq: the candidate reads extracted from raw data for genotyping
 * t1k_aligned{_1/_2}.fq: the reads can be aligned to some alleles during genotyping
 * t1k_allele.vcf: the novel SNPs.
 Quality value "FAIL" represents ambiguous SNPs.
-The coordinates are with respected to the mRNA sequence (concatenation of the exons), even when genotyping WES/WGS data.
+The coordinates are with respect to the mRNA sequence (concatenation of the exons), even when genotyping WES/WGS data.
 * t1k_allele.tsv: the representative alleles with all fields and its quality score.
 Note that this file is to be used with t1k_allele.vcf.
 The fields corresponding to intronic variations might be wrong.
 The genotyping result should be read from t1k_genotype.tsv file.

 ### Practical notes